-The DDU maintains a database of experts, to whom we offer training and provide instructions in the role of expert witnesses.
+The DDU maintains a database of experts, to whom we offer training and provide instructions in the role of the expert witness.

-The duty of the expert is to help the court with matters within their expertise; this duty overrides any other duty to the person from whom they have received instructions or by whom they are paid.
+The duty of the expert is to help the court with matters within their expertise.
+This duty overrides any other duty to the person who instructed or paid them.

 The role of the expert witness

-The expert's duty is to give objective, impartial advice to the court.
-They generally give their advice in a written report.
-They will comment on your clinical management and compare it with that of a reasonable dentist (or relevant dental care professional) with the same experience.
+The expert's duty is to give objective, impartial advice to the court, generally in a written report.
+They will comment on your clinical management and compare it with that of a reasonable dental professional with the same experience.